-Using gauze bandages (including WWII and Vietnam bandaging found on eBay) and ink-like gunpowder, I am making fingerprint marks on streams of transparent fabric to count the casualties-both military and civilian – resulting from the response to the 9/11 attacks.
-The time required by this process provides a means to acknowledge the lives taken in war.
-Each casualty imprinted with my own body is a way of personally meditating on the loss of these individuals.
+a count, 2011-2015 Using vintage gauze bandages (including WW II and ink-like gunpowder, I made over 130,000 fingerprint marks on streams of transparent fabric to count the estimate casualties-both military and civilian – result from the U.S. response to the attacks on September 11,2001.
 These marks appear to bleed through the fabric, staining material meant to staunch and heal.
-Yet in wetting the gunpowder it is rendered inert, and thus a violent means of destruction is transformed into the material of creation.
-Installed from floor to ceiling, the streamers hang like peace flags. a count is ongoing.
-As the number of casualties in the Middle East continues to rise, the number of banners will as well.
+Yet in wetting the gunpowder it is rendered inert, and thus a volatile material of destruction is transformed into the instrument of creation.
+Installed from floor to ceilling, the streamers hang like peace flags from suspended rods.
+This counting ended when the majority of US troops left Iraq in December 2011 and when combat operations ended in Afghanistan in December 2014.